 - When packing the stuff from your bathroom separate plastic and metal things and the soft, unbreakable things on one side.
 They will go together in the boxes.
 Estimate how many boxes you will need and distribute the heaviest items equally.
 That way your boxes won’t weight too much and will be easier to carry.
 You can use this way of packing for any item in any room of your house.
 But for the bathroom – because of its specific content – it is best.

 - If you are wondering where you can get boxes from the options are numerous – starting from the store nearby to a moving sale.
-Or you can ask your mover to supply you with some for a reasonable price.
+Or you can ask your mover to supply you with some for a reasonable price for packing your bathroom.

 - Separate one or two boxes in which you will place breakable items like glass bottles.
 Wrap each of them with bubble wrap before arranging it in.
 This is necessary because you don’t want any of your items to get smashed or broken.

 - When arriving at your new home make a thorough cleaning of your bathroom.
 This includes floor, walls, windows, toilet and sink, shelves, bathtub or shower cabin and the ceiling as well – a complete cleaning.
-In the meantime also take all the appliances out so they don’t get wet.
+In the meantime also take all the appliances out before you start the cleaning, so they don’t get wet.
 Once the area is clean and disinfected you can take in the appliances and the boxes and start unpacking.

 Is there something more you would like to add?
 If you know some tips that can make packing and moving a bathroom easier you can share it in the comments!